ibm-cloud-docs/text-to-speech/websockets.md

 The examples in the documentation abbreviate `wss://api.{location}.text-to-speech.watson.cloud.ibm.com/instances/{instance_id}` to `{ws_url}`.
 So all WebSocket examples call the method as `{ws_url}/v1/synthesize`.
 {: note}

-A WebSocket client calls the `/v1/synthesize` method with the following query parameters to establish an authenticated connection with the service.
+A WebSocket client calls the `/v1/synthesize` method with the following query parameters to establish an authenticated connection with the service:

 `access_token` (*required* string)
 :   Pass a valid access token to authenticate with the service.
 You must use the access token before it expires.